Factorizations of permutations into star transpositions: Characterizing Star Factorizations

 The statements of Lemmas~\ref{lem:order} and~\ref{lem:between} are crafted with the implicit assumption that $f=(\t_1,\ldots,\t_r)$ is a minimal transitive star factorization of $\pi$.
 We now show that this can, in fact, be deduced from the conditions on $f$ established by the lemmas.
 That is to say, if $f$ is a star factorization whose factors are related to the permutation $\p$ in the manner described by the lemmas above, then $f$ is necessarily a minimal transitive star factorization of $\p$.

 \begin{lem} The conditions on $f$ guaranteed by Lemmas~\ref{lem:order} and~\ref{lem:between} characterize minimal transitive star factorizations of $\p$. \end{lem}

-\begin{pf} Let $f'=(\t_1',\ldots,\t_r')$ be a star factorization that satisfies the conditions described by Lemmas~\ref{lem:order} and~\ref{lem:between}.
+\begin{proof} Let $f'=(\t_1',\ldots,\t_r')$ be an $r$-tuple of star transpositions that satisfies the conditions described by Lemmas~\ref{lem:order} and~\ref{lem:between}.
 For brevity we shall refer to these conditions as C1 and C2, respectively.
 Suppose the cycles of $\p$ are $\s_1,\ldots,\s_m$, with $\s_1$ containing symbol 1.
 We wish to show $\p' = \p$, where $\p' := \t_1' \cdots \t_r'$.
 (Note that the transitivity and minimality of $f'$ are then immediately implied by C1.)